 These exceptions are intended to protect vulnerable family members who may rely on the applicant’s support.

-Strategies for Medicaid Planning
+Strategies for Medicaid Long-Term Care Planning

 The importance of planning for long-term care and avoiding the lookback period cannot be overstated.
 As life expectancy increases, the need for long-term care services is becoming more prevalent, and the costs associated with these services can be financially burdensome.
 Proactive planning helps ensure that you and your loved ones have access to the necessary resources and support when the time comes.
 By understanding the lookback period and implementing strategies to protect your assets, you can mitigate the risk of ineligibility for Medicaid benefits and avoid potential penalties.
 Early planning, guided by the expertise of an attorney specializing in elder law and Medicaid, can provide peace of mind for you and your family, knowing that your long-term care needs will be met while preserving your hard-earned assets for future generations.
 Some strategies include: